SAT Score Percentiles – Your Ultimate Guide

 From the above data, you can note the same change that the percentile scores increase dramatically for the middle scores.
-For instance, the total score of Evidence-Based Reading and Writing at 500 is at 40 percentile but at 600 it goes to 73 percentile.
+For instance, the total score of Evidence-Based Reading and Writing at 500 is at the 40 percentile but at 600 it goes to the 73 percentile.
 Just with a leap of 100 score points, you can boost your SAT score percentiles tremendously.

 Also if we compare the sections with each other, we can deduce that the math curve becomes more competitive near the top as compared to the EBRW curve.
 For instance, at a 700 score, the percentile will be approximately 91 for math and 94 for EBRW.
 And at a 760 score, the percentile becomes around 96 for math and 99 for EBRW.
-So if your aim is to get a similar percentile in both sections, you need to work more rigorously and get a higher score in Math.
+So if you aim to get a similar percentile in both sections, you need to work more rigorously and get a higher score in Math.